aledha/Obsidian-semester6/Teknologiledelse/Test.md

-Even though this isn't good, its fine.
-The fact that it isnt, is not good at all.
+Even though its bad, i cannot stress this enough.